How to Clean Stained Concrete Floors The Simple Way

 Nevertheless, even though the concrete is indoors, it can still get dirty.
 Therefore, it needs constant cleaning and protection.

-How to Clean Indoor Concrete Floors
+The 4 Steps to Cleaning Indoor Concrete Floors

 Follow these steps to clean your indoor polished concrete floor:

-- Mop the floor.
+3. Mop the floor.

 Apply a Floor Sealer